dr-matt-smith/php-symfony-5-book/00_content/part03b_formsForQueries/dbQuery02_form.md

 What we want is to implement something similar the SQL `LIKE "%wildcard%"` query, where a word **anywhere** in the text of the `description` property will be matched.

-## Customer queries in our Repository class
+## Custom queries in our Repository class

 The solution is to write a custom query method `findByLikeDescription($keyword)` in our `ProductRepository` class as follows: